H.C. Wainwright Sticks to Its Buy Rating for Applied DNA Sciences (APDN)

-Applied DNA Sciences has an analyst consensus of Moderate Buy, with a price target consensus of $21.50, which is a 64.8% upside from current levels.
+Currently, the analyst consensus on Applied DNA Sciences is a Moderate Buy with an average price target of $21.50, which is a 102.1% upside from current levels.
 In a report issued on July 31, Maxim Group also reiterated a Buy rating on the stock with a $21.00 price target.

 See today’s analyst top recommended stocks >>